 In overall, is this SensorWake Trio worth it?
 It’s a no from us.
 Other than the reasons mentioned above, unlike light/sound, the smell is a rather subjective question.
 Some love it, others hate it.
 However, as the scent is the main selling point, most of the complaints are still surrounding the scent.
 On one hand, I’m surprised that there is little to none the company has done anything about the scent improvement but with all the re-designing of the device.

 Anyway, you can bet your luck on it but we suggesting otherwise.
-Below is the link to this campaign if you would like to give SensorWake Trio a solid support.
-Otherwise, forget about the smell, go for this light-based alarm clock I found on Amazon.
+Forget about the smell, go for this light-based alarm clock I found on Amazon.